 • Adapt geometries to a background base map (SPMBGMAPSHOW command)

-• Align at one step multiple geometry types (lines, points, …) to other pre-existing
+• Align multiple geometry types (lines, points, etc.) in a single step to other pre-existing geometries.

 • Fit buildings, parcels or civil infrastructures to raster images

-• Adjust geometries due to a precission lost after coordinate transformation
+• Adjust geometries after a precision loss due to coordinate transformation

-Note: Some functionalities can be found in the Standard or Professional editions only
+Note: Some features are available only in the Standard or Professional editions.